Rebellion Research

 Rebellion Research is a think tank and investment management firm and robo-advisor based in New York City established in 2003 by co-founders Alexander Fleiss, Jonathan Sturges, Jeremy Newton, and Spencer Greenberg.

 Fleiss, Newton, and Sturges met at a math class at Amherst College, and later partnered with Greenberg, a graduate of Columbia University.

 The fund is known for using Bayesian networks to generate market predictions.
 Their algorithm, nicknamed "Star," provides a human trader with a list of recommendations in the morning, which the trader implements.

-Rebellion Research was one of the first firms on Wall Street to use artificial intelligence in 2006. and launched the first pure artificial intelligence investment fund (Guangfa Securities, 2017).
+Rebellion Research was one of the first firms on Wall Street to use artificial intelligence in 2006.

-Rebellion Research's current CEO is Alexander Fleiss.
-(The New York Times, 2021).